jpgenari/gaming-buddies/README.md

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjpgenari.github.io%2Fgaming-buddies%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
 - Accessibility
   - No error  were found when passing through the official [WAVE evaluation tool](https://wave.webaim.org/report#/https://jpgenari.github.io/gaming-buddies/);
   - Scored 100 for Accessibility when passing through Google Chrome Inspector Lighthouse

 ![Lighthouse](/assets/images/gaming-buddies-lighthouse.png)

 ### Bugs

-When developing the website multiple minor bugs came up specially, most of them related to making images fit and applying proper styling.
-However, two bugs stood up out as in order to fix them it was needed to make to the html structure alongside css.
+When developing the website multiple minor bugs came up, most of them related to images not fitting and styling.
+However, three bugs stood up as in order to fix them it was needed updates to both HTML structure alongside CSS styling.

 __Solved Bugs__